Linus-Ijai/Datamatrix-ml-Pharmaceuticals-Report/README.md

 This report delivers a detailed examination of Datamatrix-ml pharmaceuticals sales performance, monthly sales trend, product class performance, and management performance, across Poland and Germany. uncovering trend in regional sales channel efficiency, staff contributions, and product profitability using Power Bi

 # Table of content
- Introduction,
+1. Introduction
- Data preparation,
+2. Data preparation
- Tools used,
+3. Tools used
- Understanding the dataset,
+4. Understanding the dataset
- Visualisation,
+5. Visualisation
- Key findings,
+6. Key findings
- Conclusion and Recommendations,
+7. Conclusion and Recommendations

 # Data preparation
 This project analyzes Datamatrix-ml-Pharmaceuticals sales and products performance across multiple dimensions — location, sales channel, product performance, management performance, and monthly trends — to generate business insights such as channel effectiveness, location performance, and product profitability.